pilosophos/pilosophos-site-v1/_writing/north-downtown-station.md

 ---
 title: North Downtown Station
+description: The feeling of a Malaszec train station
 layout: writing
 ---
-North Downtown Station.
+# North Downtown Station

 9:30 PM.
 Crowded as always.

 Commuters filter in and out of the platform through the escalators, holding bags of the latest merchandise, immersed in their screens.
 Lights dance in their faces and in their eyes.
 The profile